Track 2 Logo

 • Video Evidence: YouTube link to a screen recording showing the complete speedrun

-• Completion Time: Time taken to complete achieved milestones
+• Completion Efficiency: Time and action count to achieve milestones

 Timeline